barryclark/jekyll-now/_posts/2022-12-13-aws-cognito-security.md

 header-img: "images/aws-cognito-security/green-background.jpg"
 ---

-# A call for debate on how secure is actually Cognito
+# A call for debate on how to secure AWS Cognito

 AWS Cognito is an identity management service for users who sign-up directly and for federated users who sign-in with external identity providers.
 It grants the ability to control access to web and mobile applications.